 The chart can also help you to spot all sorts of issues that a team may be facing: where the bottlenecks are in the workflow, is work backing up at a particular status?
 If so, there is a bottleneck downstream of that status.
 This is where Cumulative Flow Diagram shows its real value.
 You can decide to take no tasks further in the column, limit your WIP, avoid task-switching, or identify any bottlenecks in consecutive columns.

 The CFD can also be used to make stronger commitments.
-Select ‘Show Prediction’ in the Filter options, which forecasts the required throughput to complete pending items based on the current progress.
+The Prediction and Required Throughput options in the Filter help you visualize the trend line of throughput in future based on the current throughput and also the Required Throughput that forecasts the required throughput to complete pending items based on the current progress.
 It also predicts the date when the pending items can be completed given the current throughput.

 In the filter options, select the Start Date (not earlier than the board date) and the End Date (future date) in the filter options.

-- Current Throughput and Forecasted Timeline for the Team (Black Line): Line is plotted to forecast the future date when the pending items will be completed.
+- Prediction: The grey colored line is plotted to forecast the future date when the pending items will be completed.
 It is continued from the current date through the forecasted date, based on the current throughput.
 On moving along the line, you can see the cumulative count of cards/estimates that will be archived on an average.

 - Current Throughput = Number of cards archived till date between Start and Today / No. of Days between the Start and today

-- Required Throughput and Generated Timeline (Green Dotted Line): – Line is plotted till the future date specified in the filter.
+- Required Throughput: The green line is plotted till the future date specified in the filter.
 Hover and rest your pointer on the vertical grid on the last date.
 It shows Required Throughput (Req TP) and cards that can be archived as on that date (including cards archived from Start Date), based on current Throughput.
-This means that the team has to adjust their throughput for the period and deliver by the End date.
-The line begins from the Current date and runs till the End date specified in the filter.
+This means that the team has to adjust their throughput for the period and deliver by the end date.
+The line begins from the Current date and runs till the end date specified in the filter.

 * If you want to calculate the unarchived card count, deduct the current cumulative card count (shown against the Current TP and CT) from the Total Cumulative Card Count showed against the Req TP/CT)